codicevitae/python-pi/Week_5/README.md

   current = current + 1
   # maintenance after loop

-# termination: at the end of the loop, sum is n + 1
+# termination: sum of numbers from 0 to current
 ```
 ### Infinite loops